Simplifying Radicals: Unveiling the Essence of √98

 Q3: Are there alternative methods for simplifying radicals?

 While the prime factorization method is the most reliable, some might use a trial-and-error approach by identifying perfect squares or cubes directly.
-However, this method is prone to errors and less efficient for larger radicands.
+That said, this method is prone to errors and less efficient for larger radicands.

 Conclusion